moonsense/moonsense-android-sdk/README.md

     }
 ```

 Since the access to the maven repository is restricted you will need to include your `username` and [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to reference the SDK library.
 Details around generating a personal access token can be found [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
-Make sure you grant `repo` access to reference the library.
+Make sure you grant `read:packages` access to reference the library.
 Once you have the `username` and `token` add it to your gradle properties.
 The easiest way is to add the following lines to `~/.gradle/gradle.properties`:

 ```gradle
 gpr.user=<username goes here>